weni-ai/vtex-cx-engineering-constitutions/frontend/base-constitution.md

 state SHOULD be grouped in logical objects or modules.
 Local component state SHOULD be preferred when the data does not need to be shared.

-Rationale: centralized, deduplicated state prevents synchronization bugs and makes data flow traceable.
+Rationale: centralized, duplicated state prevents synchronization bugs and makes data flow traceable.
 Modular state organization mirrors feature boundaries and simplifies testing.